adamdimeski/hydroIOT/README.md

  - Python script using GPIOzero for controlling hardware components
  - NodeJS server usign express to serve a static web page to the client
  - JQuery to create web app on client's web browser
- - Redis is used a messaging system between express server and python script
+ - Redis is used as a messaging system between the express server and the python script
  - Bootstrap to style the web app

  Inside hydro directory, hydro1.py is the python script controlling the hardware